How a whirlwind and highly-planned couchsurfing trip to Europe helped a young traveller become the person he’s choosing to be.

 I never did find a life I wanted to replicate, but that’s because I found my own.
 I can see in me now small pieces of many of the people I stayed with along my journey, and I’m not sure if they helped reawaken parts of me or inspired qualities I didn’t have before, but it doesn’t matter.
 Each host and each city played its part in helping me realize who I was and that, wherever I ended up, I was ready for the next chapter.

-- Brandon Schultz wrote Outpost’s travel-advice column (The Savvy Traveller, click here).
-After this first epic step into the wider world, he became a travel and lifestyle writer and now thinks he has the best job in the world.
-Where you travel, he says, is less important than how you travel—“growth and enrichment are possible everywhere.”
+- After this first epic step into the wider world, Brandon Schultz became a travel and lifestyle writer, and now thinks he has the best job in the world.